- Map & Itinerary

 Adventurous Ewe puts the safety and well-being of you, our leaders & crew and the communities we visit at the centre of all our operations, always.
 Your safety and well-being is our top priority.

-The Ben Nevis & Great Glen Way Multi Activity Adventure is intentionally challenging and will take you out of your every-day comfort zone to achieve something great.
+The Ben Nevis & Great Glen Way Challenge is intentionally challenging and will take you out of your every-day comfort zone to achieve something great.
 Rest assured we have a thorough Safety Management System, indepth risk assessments and risk management systems in place.
 Your safety and well-being is our top priority at all times.

 For more info, please visit our Safety and Well-being page.